ramy-ibrahim-ahmed/Genetic-Image-Recreation-Tool/README.md

 # 🧩Image Recreation Using Evolutionary Algorithms

-In this project, we explore the fascinating intersection of computer science and digital art by recreating images through the use of **evolutionary algorithms**.
+In this project, I explore the fascinating intersection of computer science and digital art by recreating images through the use of **evolutionary algorithms**.
 By mimicking natural selection, our system evolves a population of images over generations to closely resemble a target image.
 This innovative approach highlights the power of evolutionary computing in generating visually compelling results.

 ![Mona Lisa Evolution](mona_lisa.gif)